Formula One: Built to Win: Managing a racing career

 The player starts in New York and must work towards the West Coast.
-All of tracks that make up the Formula One portion of the game are actual Formula One tracks from around the world.
-Elements from the 1990 and 1991 Formula One seasons have been used for this video game.
+All of the tracks that make up the Formula One portion of the game are actual tracks from around the world.
+Elements from the 1990 and 1991 Formula One seasons were included in this game.

-Because this game is based on the career of a race car driver who is trying to go from "Rags to Riches," the beginning of the game provides a slow and conservative period.
-Designing an unbeatable car from the parts that they purchased in parts shops helps improve the handling, acceleration, braking, and maximum speed of their vehicle.
-It is possible to develop millionaire or even multimillionaire race car drivers by being successful at the slot machine game at the Las Vegas portion of the game which may be visited at any time.
-Even though the player must manually turn his or her entire bank account into casino tokens, the casino tokens are automatically turned back into "dollars" after the player leaves the casino.
+Since this game is based on the career of a race car driver who is trying to go from "Rags to Riches", the beginning provides a slow and conservative phase.
+Designing an unbeatable car from the parts that they purchased in shops helps to improve the handling, acceleration, braking, and maximum speed of their vehicle.
+It is possible to develop millionaire or even multimillionaire race car drivers by succeeding at the slot machine game in the Las Vegas section which may be visited at any time.
+Even though the player must manually turn his or her entire bank account into casino tokens, the tokens are automatically turned back into "dollars" after the player leaves the casino.

-The player must earn money in order to keep racing; this is done by either winning races or finishing in podium position.
-After winning the race, the money must be invested in faster and/or more efficient parts to improve the performance of the vehicle.
-Having a more efficient racing vehicle will eventually result in winning more difficult races where the winner's prize is higher than in the easier races.
+The player must earn money in order to keep racing; this is done by either winning races or finishing on the podium.
+After winning each race, the money must be invested in faster and/or more efficient parts to improve the performance of the vehicle.
+Having a more efficient vehicle will eventually result in winning more difficult races where the winner's prize money is higher than in the easier races.
 Eventually, winning certain races will result in acquiring an international racing license.
 Parts in the game vary in cost and tires can only be used a limited number of times before they have to be purchased again.
 Tires that have the worst handling can be used an unlimited number of times.
-These tires are the only automobile parts that are free and the player automatically starts out with these at the beginning of the game's "career mode."
+These tires are the only automobile parts that are free and the player automatically starts out with them at the beginning of the game's "career mode".

 Other modes

-In addition to the career (normal) mode of the game, there is also a "free mode" of the game that allows unlimited use of all four vehicles on their respective tracks.
+In addition to the career (normal) mode of the game, there is also a "free mode" that allows unlimited use of all four vehicles on their respective tracks.
 These races are done without the distraction of other vehicles.

 All races in "free mode" are single-lap only.
-There is still a limited amount of nitro like in the "normal mode" of the game.
-However, all races done under "free mode" always start with the nitro gauge filled up.
+There is still a limited amount of nitro like in the "normal mode" of the game, but the races done under "free mode" always start with the nitro gauge filled up.
 New time records made in the "free mode" are saved into the game's battery along with the driver's name until they are broken by another player.
 Once the player reaches the Formula One level, he or she must race against drivers whose names sound similar to the actual drivers of the 1990 and 1991 Formula One seasons.
 For example, Satoru Nakajima is known in the game as S.Nakazma.